-Model solutions are dependent on, and are required to obey, observations.
+Model solutions are dependent on, and are required to obey observations.
 Here we provide brief descriptions of the methods used in data collection and processing, necessary for understanding how the model results were constrained and derived.
 The original publications and Daniels (2003) should be consulted for further details.

-The North Atlantic model included the basic components described above and shown in Figure 1.
-The western Antarctic Peninsula models include the basic components in the North Atlantic model plus myctophids, a group of fish that have been abundant in recent years and the apex predator, the Adélie penguin (Figure 2).
-Krill were the only mesozooplankton grazer represented in the WAP models because they are usually the dominant zooplankton in the area (Ross et al., 1996).
-Salps were abundant in 1999 and were included in the 1999 inverse model, but were not observed in 1996 and so were not included for that year's model (Figure 2).
+The North Atlantic model included the basic components described above and shown in Figure 1a.
+The western Antarctic Peninsula model (Figure 1b) includes the same components as in the North Atlantic model, except that krill were the only mesozooplankton grazer represented because they are usually the dominant zooplankter in the area (Ross et al., 1996).